ai-cam/ai-cam.github.io/_posts/2025-02-28-untangling-the-web-of-supply-chain-data.md

   - policy
 image: /assets/uploads/blog-vasco-final-.jpg
 ---
-**Untangling the Web of Supply Chain Data**

 Imagine a vast interconnected web of 300 million firms, connected through an estimated 13 billion supply chain links.
 These are the businesses that produce the goods and services that make up our global economy.
 In the UK alone, there are around 5.6 million registered businesses with millions of suppliers.
 This web of complex interconnections has been almost impossible to untangle on a company-by-company level—until now.

-According to University of Cambridge Professor of Macroeconomics Vasco M. Carvalho—who operates at the frontier of economics as Director of the Janeway Institute—this blind spot has left our society ill-prepared to make rapid and well-informed decisions about how to respond to economic shocks.
+According to University of Cambridge Professor of Macroeconomics [Vasco M. Carvalho](https://www.econ.cam.ac.uk/people/faculty/vmpmdc2)—who operates at the frontier of economics as Director of the Janeway Institute—this blind spot has left our society ill-prepared to make rapid and well-informed decisions about how to respond to economic shocks.
 During the COVID-19 pandemic, for example, this led to shortages in critical medical supplies.

 To address this gap, Professor Carvalho and his team have been working on a pioneering approach to help economists make sense of the web of data relating to businesses in the global economy by drilling down into financial transactions that can help to show company and industry-wide trends.
 In some countries, understanding firm-level interactions has been more straightforward because there are VAT records showing the value of goods and services traded between companies.
 Professor Carvalho refers to this as producing the “gold standard” of data.
 However, in countries like the UK and US, this gold standard doesn’t exist.